-The dynamic, full body workouts build toned, athletic muscle.
-Unlike weights routines that only make you “gym strong”, fight training builds functional fitness.
+The dynamic, full-body workouts build toned athletic muscle.
+Unlike weight routines that only make you “gym strong”, fight training builds functional fitness.

 Martial arts training is not concerned about achieving vanity metrics – like adding X kg’s of mass or having washboard abs – but is the pursuit of real skills that develop an incredibly fit and powerful body as a byproduct.

 The group training nature of martial arts makes it impossible not to make friends.

 You’ll naturally become friends with your training buddies and gyms often host plenty of social events outside the dojo.
 You’ll find yourself inundated with invites to seminars, fight nights, fundraisers, and other social events.